“What whisky will not cure, there is no cure for” – Irish proverb

 So when you visit Scotland, it almost seems sacrilegious not to sample the local fayre, and where better to do this than in the capital city of Edinburgh?

-Absolute Escapes have specialised in self-drive holidays in Scotland since 2004, and from a brief scroll through our website, you might have noticed that we offer whisky-themed itineraries.
+Absolute Escapes has specialised in self-drive holidays in Scotland since 2004, and from a brief scroll through our website, you might have noticed that we offer whisky-themed itineraries.
 These are perfect for whisky devotees who can think of nothing better than to plan their entire holiday around their favourite drink.

 However, we know that circumstances don’t always allow for a full-blown week of whisky, but there’s no need to worry!
 Located in Edinburgh, each member of our team prides themselves on knowing the city inside out and we thought we’d share some recommendations for experiences that are sure to quench your thirst.